 Yes!
 If your goal is to earn a degree in a Broad major, please choose that major on your MSU admission application.
 A final decision about admission to MSU as a Broad student will be determined based on multiple factors, including space in the Broad College, course completion prior to application, and GPA.
 If Broad is your first choice, apply as such.

-All new MSU students are required to attend the Academic Orientation Program (AOP).
-During AOP, you will have the opportunity to learn more about resources offered through MSU and the Broad College; we also will walk you through curriculum requirements and admissions criteria, and you will meet one-on-one with a Broad academic advisor to discuss the appropriate courses for your first year at MSU.
-Course scheduling occurs at AOP and cannot be done in advance.
-You can research Broad College curriculum prior to AOP.
+All new MSU students are required to attend the New Student Orientation (NSO).
+During NSO, you will have the opportunity to learn more about resources offered through MSU and the Broad College; we also will walk you through curriculum requirements and admissions criteria, and you will meet one-on-one with a Broad academic advisor to discuss the appropriate courses for your first year at MSU.
+Course scheduling occurs at NSO and cannot be done in advance.
+You can research Broad College curriculum prior to NSO.